SEND Information Report 2021/2022

 How we involve pupils and their parents/carers in identifying special educational needs and planning to meet them

-We are child and family centred and believe that pupils and parents should be at the heart of all decision making about the child.
+We are a child and family centred school and believe that pupils and parents should be at the heart of all decision making about the child.

-We hold a meeting every term that allows the pupil, family, school staff and other appropriate outside agencies to be able to share information, celebrate success and plan next steps.
+We hold regular meeting that allows the pupil, family, school staff and other appropriate outside agencies to be able to share information, celebrate success and plan next steps.

 We use homework to repeat and practise activities that are new and presenting challenge to a pupil.
 Often, this could be in using the skill in a practical and meaningful way.
 If parents have any concerns about homework or wish to seek advice on how best to support their child at home, we advise them to contact their child’s class teacher.

-We have an open door policy which means that staff can be contacted to address concerns and celebrate successes daily.
-Appointments can be booked with staff when a more in depth discussion is required.
-Our learning mentor, Karen Meredith, and a member of the Senior Management team are on the playground daily in the mornings and welcome you to raise celebrations or concerns about your child’s needs.
+We have an open door policy, which means that staff can be contacted to address concerns and celebrate successes daily.
+Appointments can be booked with teachers or the SENDCo when a more in depth discussion is required.
+Our learning mentor, Karen Meredith, and a member of the Senior Leadership team are on the playground daily in the mornings and welcome you to raise celebrations or concerns about your child’s needs.

 Who are the best people to talk to in this school about a child’s difficulties with learning/Special Educational Needs or disability (SEND)?

 - Checking on the progress of a child and identifying, planning and delivering any additional help they may need (this could be things like targeted work, additional support) and letting the SENDCo know as necessary.